SAP-samples/teched2022-IN280/exercises/ex2/README.md

 # Exercise 2 - Monitoring a deployment exception

-In this exercise, we will get experience with an integration flow that cannot be deployed.
-The deployment exception will be displayed in *Integration & Exception Monitoring*.
+In this exercise, we will focus on integration related exceptions.
+Within the *Integration & Exception Monitoring* of SAP Cloud ALM for Operations you are able to track deployment exceptions of integration artifacts.
+Get experience with the monitoring of a prepared integration flow that cannot be deployed, see how find the issue and navigate to SAP Integration Suite to start the issue resolution.

 ## Exercise steps